-Her commercial breakthrough came 11 months after Woodstock, when she released the song "Lay Down (Candles in the Rain)," recorded with the Edwin Hawkins Singers.
-The song, written as a tribute to the audience at Woodstock and displaying the feel of a gospel hymn, rose to number six on the U.S. charts, while the accompanying LP, entitled "Candles in the Rain", reached the Top 20.
+Soon afterward she cut her second album, "Affectionately Melanie", which did slightly better than her first, however, she was now gaining attention for her songwriting, as "What Have They Done To My Song Ma" became a hit for The New Seekers.
+Her commercial breakthrough came eleven months after Woodstock when she released the song "Lay Down (Candles in the Rain)", recorded with the Edwin Hawkins Singers.
+The song, written as a tribute to the audience at Woodstock and displaying the feel of a Gospel hymn, rose to #6 on the Billboard Hot 100 chart, while the accompanying LP, entitled "Candles in the Rain", reached the Top 20.

-In 1970, she issued a plaintive version of the Rolling Stones' "Ruby Tuesday", which did nothing in the U.S. but reached number 6 in the U.K. In January of 1971, Melanie released her own version of "What Have They Done to My Song, Ma," which climbed to number 39 in Britain, where she was emerging as a major star.
-In March, however, her new release, "The Good Book", peaked on the U.S. charts at just number 80, despite the presence of several impressive tracks, among them a hauntingly beautiful cover of Phil Ochs' prophetic, doom-laden self-eulogy, "Chords of Fame".
+In 1970, she issued a plaintive version of the Rolling Stones' "Ruby Tuesday", which did nothing in the U.S. but reached #6 in the U.K. A second release, "Peace Will Come (According To Plan)", managed to climb to #32 in America that Fall.
+In January of 1971, Melanie released her own version of "What Have They Done to My Song, Ma," which climbed to #39 in Britain, where she was emerging as a major star.
+In March, however, her new release, "The Good Book", peaked on the U.S. charts at just #80, despite the presence of several impressive tracks, among them a hauntingly beautiful cover of Phil Ochs' prophetic, doom-laden self-eulogy, "Chords of Fame".